dh1tw/dh1tw.de/content/post/2019-12-08-crosscompiling-golang-cgo-projects.md

 ## Microsoft Windows

-Cross compiling cgo applications from Linux host systems for Microsoft Windows is a bit more complicated and requires a few extra steps. [**MinGW** (Minimalist GNU for Windows)](http://mingw.org/) provides a development environment for native Microsoft Windows applications.
+Cross-compiling cgo applications from Linux host systems for Microsoft Windows is a bit more complicated and requires a few extra steps. [**MinGW** (Minimalist GNU for Windows)](http://mingw.org/) provides a development environment for native Microsoft Windows applications.
 MinGW is available on Linux and Windows.
 MinGW works out of the box if no 3rd-party C-Runtime libraries (DLLs) are involved... and that's unfortunately again a problem since remoteAudio depends on 3rd-party libraries like opus and portaudio.
 How cool would it be if we could also install our dependencies with a package manager like Debian's `apt-get` ?

 **MSYS2 & Pacman to the rescue!**

 As it turns out, some smart folks have solved this problem and created [MSYS2](https://www.msys2.org/) which is a software distro and building platform for Windows.
 MSYS2 is built around the MinGW-w64 toolchain and comes with a ported version of [Arch Linux'](https://www.archlinux.org/) package manager [Pacman](https://wiki.archlinux.org/index.php/Pacman).
-MSYS2 provides read-to-go installers for Windows, but installing MSYS2 on Linux is a bit more work.
+MSYS2 provides ready-to-go installers for Windows, but installing MSYS2 on Linux is a bit more work.

 Fortunately, [Gary Kramlich](https://twitter.com/rw_grim) who is one of [Pidgin](https://pidgin.im/)'s core developers, has done all the hard work for us and created the Debian based [msys2-cross](https://hub.docker.com/r/rwgrim/msys2-cross) Container.
 Using this container as the base image, I created containers to compile remoteAudio for `windows/amd64` and `windows/i386` directly from Linux.
 You can find the Dockerfiles in the respective folders of the [remoteAudio-xcompile repository](https://github.com/dh1tw/remoteAudio-xcompile).